-24. Safety and Suitability of Premises, Environment and Equipment
+26. Safety and suitability of premises, environment and equipment

-We will ensure that our premises, including overall floor space and outdoor spaces, are fit for purpose and suitable for the age of children cared for and the activities provided on the premises.
+We will ensure that our premises are fit for purpose and suitable for the age of children cared for and the activities provided on the premises.
 Spaces, furniture, equipment and toys, must be safe for children to use and premises must be secure.
-We will keep premises and equipment clean, and be aware of, and comply with, requirements of health and safety legislation (including fire safety and hygiene requirements).
-We have, and implement, a Health and Safety Policy, and procedures, which include identifying, reporting and dealing with accidents, hazards and faulty equipment.
+We have, and implement, a Health and Safety Policy and procedures, which include identifying, reporting and dealing with accidents, hazards and faulty equipment.